antasenaw/Dompetin/README.md

 - **Inflection Points (Second Derivative)**: Detect significant changes in financial trends.
 - **Exponential Growth**: Analyze the growth rate of income over time.

-### **4. Responsive Design**
-- Optimized for both desktop and mobile devices.
-- Ensures a seamless user experience across all screen sizes.

-### **5. Data Storage**
-- Uses **localStorage** to save transactions and balances locally.
-- Ensures data persistence even after the app is closed or refreshed.

 ---

 ## Technologies Used